muhammedenesbalci/Cpp/9.Functions/README.md

     int fun(char, int);
     ```
 ## Types of Functions
-- User Defined Function: are user/customer-defined blocks of code specially customized to reduce the complexity of big programs.
+- **User Defined Function**: are user/customer-defined blocks of code specially customized to reduce the complexity of big programs.
 They are also commonly known as “tailor-made functions” which are built only to satisfy the condition in which the user is facing issues meanwhile reducing the complexity of the whole program.

-- Library Function : Library functions are also called “built-in Functions“.
+- **Library Function**: Library functions are also called “built-in Functions“.
 These functions are part of a compiler package that is already defined and consists of a special function with special and different meanings.
 Built-in Function gives us an edge as we can directly use them without defining them whereas in the user-defined function we have to declare and define a function before using them.
 For Example: sqrt(), setw(), strcat(), etc.

 ## Parameter Passing to Functions
 - The parameters passed to the function are called actual parameters.
 For example, in the program below, 5 and 10 are actual parameters.
 - The parameters received by the function are called formal parameters.
 For example, in the above program x and y are formal parameters.

-### There are two most popular ways to pass parameters
+### There are three most popular ways to pass parameters
 1. **Pass by Value**: This is the simplest and often default way of passing parameters.
 When a parameter is passed by value, the function receives a copy of the argument, and any modifications to the parameter inside the function do not affect the original argument.
     ```cpp
     void increment(int x) {